 Prolonged storage above 25 °C could lead to the decomposition of Ancotil resulting in the formation of 5-fluorouracil.

-250 ml neutral glass bottle (DIN 58363) with a teflon coated butyl rubber stopper.
+250 ml neutral glass bottle (DIN 58363) with a teflon coated butyl rubber stopper and aluminium crimping cap.
 Bottles are in packs of 5.

 Ancotil for Infusion is available to hospitals only.

 27 February 2009